-More News by elpidoforos Manolesakis Sea Tourism World’s Biggest Cruise Ship Ready to Set Sail by GTP editing team 1 May 2006 The biggest cruise ship in the world, “Freedom of the Seas,” constructed for Royal Caribbean International by Aker Finnyards Turku of Finland is complete and will sail on its first cruise on June 4.
-0 FacebookTwitterLinkedinWhatsappEmail Sea Tourism Liberalization of Ferry Boat Fares On Hold by GTP editing team 1 May 2006 A marine ministry decision to liberalize ferry ticket fares from Piraeus remains on hold.
+More News by elpidoforos Manolesakis Sea Tourism Liberalization of Ferry Boat Fares On Hold by GTP editing team 1 May 2006 A marine ministry decision to liberalize ferry ticket fares from Piraeus remains on hold.
 0 FacebookTwitterLinkedinWhatsappEmail Culture New Acropolis Museum Opens For Visitors in 2007 by GTP editing team 1 May 2006 Museum officials anticipate that the new Acropolis museum will be open to visitors in mid-to-late 2007.
 The new museum’s 14,000 square-meter exhibition area will allow all the surviving antiquities from the Acropolis to be displayed together for the first time.
 0 FacebookTwitterLinkedinWhatsappEmail Culture New Generation Guides for Museums and Sites by GTP editing team 1 May 2006 Portable multimedia guides are one of the newest trends in the travel industry, and the Ministry of Culture is acting.
 According to press reports, the Ministry’s Central Archaeological Council approved a pilot program for new media guides last month for 15 archaeological sites and museums, including the Acropolis, Olympia, Delphi, Epidavros and the National Museum.
 0 FacebookTwitterLinkedinWhatsappEmail Company updates Tender Called for Galileo Hellas Sale by GTP editing team 1 May 2006 Government and its consultant firm, Lazard, along with three banks (National, Emboriki, Alpha), published a call for tenders last month in foreign financial papers for the sale of Olympic Airlines’ subsidiary company Galileo Hellas.
 0 FacebookTwitterLinkedinWhatsappEmail MICE Greece Stars at Record-breaking ITB Tourism Fair by GTP editing team 1 April 2006 Greece, for the first time, bathed in the limelight as the partner country at the 40th global tourism expo ITB held last month in Berlin.
 Greece hosted the opening event and reception for over 5,000 guests with a rich artistic program that included singers Alkistis Protopsalti and Helena Paparizou.
 0 FacebookTwitterLinkedinWhatsappEmail MICE Second Chance for Metropolitan Congress Center by GTP editing team 1 April 2006 Minister of Tourism Development, Fani Palli-Petralia, during her opening speech at last month’s conference on congress tourism said that the private sector was accountable for the delay in creating a Metropolitan Congress Center.
 She explained that over a ten-month period, while she was responsible for the Olympic facilities, she awaited submission of a proposal for the use of the Tae Kwon Do facility as a convention center from congress organizers and other tourism enterprises, but received none.
 0 FacebookTwitterLinkedinWhatsappEmail MICE Career Options in the Hotel Sector by GTP editing team 1 April 2006 Tourism is Our Future was the title of a conference organized by the Alpine Center and Kariera SA last month to discuss career opportunities and trends in the hotel industry.
 Speakers included representatives from leading hotels and the Greek Association for Tourist Enterprises.
 0 FacebookTwitterLinkedinWhatsappEmail Sea Tourism Luxury Cruise Operator Looks to Expansion in Greece by GTP editing team 1 April 2006 Navigator Travel is now representing Silversea Cruises in Greece.
 Silversea, a luxury cruise company, has a fleet of four six-star ships (with two more under construction) that travel to ports throughout the world.
 The company’s high quality cruises, explains Aris Zarpaneli of Silversea, are geared for customers seeking unique yet discreet luxury achieved through a high staff to customer ratio, excellent service, facilities and programs, gourmet food and wine.
 The company’s success in this niche market is evidenced by the 60 percent repeat customer rate it enjoys.
 0 FacebookTwitterLinkedinWhatsappEmail Sea Tourism Blue Star Ferries Reports Solid Growth by GTP editing team 1 April 2006 Blue Star Ferries last month reported after tax profits of 17.5 million euros for 2005, an increase of 66.4% from the 10.5 million euro profit reported in 2004.
 Total revenues increased despite a 25.5% decrease in the number of sailings.
+0 FacebookTwitterLinkedinWhatsappEmail Sea Tourism Superfast Ferries Remains Greece-Italy Leader by GTP editing team 1 April 2006 For the eighth consecutive year, Superfast Ferries held the leading position for the transportation of passengers and freight units on the Greece-Italy route in the Adriatic Sea.
+Last year, the company’s market share for passengers was 24.2%, for freight units 21.7% and for private vehicles 22%.
 0 FacebookTwitterLinkedinWhatsappEmail 1 … 1,181 1,182 1,183 1,184 1,185 … 1,219 Share FacebookTwitterLinkedinWhatsappEmail

 Sea Tourism Liberalization of Ferry Boat Fares On Hold by GTP editing team 1 May 2006 A marine ministry decision to liberalize ferry ticket fares from Piraeus remains on hold.
 0 FacebookTwitterLinkedinWhatsappEmail